-- Chapel services expose campus-based students to Christian leaders from around the world, providing a sense of the great scope and variety of God's global mission.
+- Most service learning experiences are capped at earning 20 hours per term, although certain exceptions can apply. - Students should complete 60 hours by the end of the sophomore year. - Chapel services expose campus-based students to Christian leaders from around the world, providing a sense of the great scope and variety of God's global mission.
 Weekly Chapel Groups enable students to pursue individual interests.
 Full-time traditional undergraduate students earn 0.5 credit each term for participating in PRMN 1500 Chapel.
 Students enrolled in 5.9 credits or less are not required to enroll in Chapel.
 No more than one week of absences earns a grade of "A." No more than two weeks of absences earns a "B." More than two weeks of absences earns an "F." Students should consult the Chapel syllabus for more information, including the chapel make-up policy.
 Students who fail PRMN 1500 Chapel may also make up the credit by completing an online Spiritual Formation course, such as CMPR 3120 Spiritual Formation for Ministry. - Spiritual Formation Courses, combined with practicum experiences, offer non-traditional online students similar opportunities to grow spiritually.
 In some cases, Spiritual Formation courses are embedded within professional majors (e.g. CMPR 3120 Spiritual Formation for Ministry).

 Cross-Cultural Experiences.
-As a "Great Commission University" equipping students to "go and make disciples of all ethnic groups," Johnson requires every student to experience the growth that comes from meaningful interaction with people of other cultures and backgrounds.
+As a "Great Commission University" equipping students to "go and make disciples of all ethnic groups," Johnson University requires every student to experience the growth that comes from meaningful interaction with people of other cultures and backgrounds.
 Some required courses (e.g. ANTH 1100 Encountering Cultures include experiences that take students outside their cultural "comfort zones."
 Likewise, Service Learning programs, the Week of Evangelism and Service Learning, short-term mission trips, the Urban Lab, study abroad, and other events provide opportunities for learning and service in cross-cultural or multicultural settings.